 Disabled: No Support ACPI function.
 You can only change the content of Doze Mode, Standby Mode, and Suspend Mode when the Power Management is set to 'User Define'.

 Power Management: Use this to select your Power Management selection.
+The default is User define.

-Max. saving: Maximum power savings.
+- Disabled: The system operates in NORMAL conditions (Non-GREEN), and the Power Management function is disabled. - Max. saving: Maximum power savings.
 Inactivity period is 1 minute in each mode.

 Min. saving: Minimum power savings.
-Inactivity period is 1 hour in each mode.

-User define: Allows user to define PM Timers parameters to control power saving mode.
+Inactivity period is 1 hour in each mode.User define: Allows user to define PM Timers parameters to control power saving mode.

 PM controlled APM: This option shows weather or not you want the Power Management to be controlled the Advanced Power Management (APM).
-Options: Yes, No.
+The default is Yes.

+Yes: APM controls your PM

+No: APM does not control your PM

 Video Off After: Tells you what time frame that the video will be disabled under current power management settings.

-The default is Standby.
-Doze: Video powers off after time shown in doze mode setting.
-Suspend: Video powers off after time shown in suspend mode setting.
+Doze: Video powers off after time shown in doze mode timing.

+Suspend: Video powers off after time shown in suspend mode timing.

 N/A: Video power off not controlled by power management.